 backslash character must be escaped.
 For example

 - If the client specifies a domain name in its login request, then the appropriate server will be used for the authentication.
-Domain mappings may also be specified to route authentication requests to the appropriate server.
+Domain mappings can also be specified to route authentication requests to the appropriate server.

 - If a server handles authentication for multiple domains then multiple entries can be added in the server list prefixed with each domain name.